-The object floorplan follows a task-based content hierarchy designed to improve the user’s ability to complete the job at hand.
+The object pattern follows a task-based content hierarchy designed to improve the user’s ability to complete the job at hand.
 In this task-based content hierarchy, none of the sections or section groups are mandatory, but when they appear, they should follow the suggested sequence.

 B. Contextual content section group

 The contextual section provides supplemental information about an object in addition to what is shown in the header.
 It gives the user a comprehensive understanding of the task at hand.

 C. Instructional content section group